List of United States Navy aircraft wings: Current Functional Wings

-Functional Wings are made up of squadrons of land based aircraft which serve in various operational or support roles.
-They may be made up of squadrons of a single type of aircraft or squadrons of various types of aircraft to accomplish their assigned function.
+In 1937 the first of what would come to be known as functional wings were created when five Patrol Wings were established to exercise command of the Navy's then existing non-ship based patrol squadrons.
+From that time to the present, land based aircraft wings have been established as a means of commanding aircraft squadrons functioning in various combat or support roles.
+Functional Wings today are made up of squadrons of land based aircraft and may be made up of squadrons of a single type of aircraft or of squadrons of different types of aircraft depending on what is needed to carry out the function of the wing.
+There are currently thirteen wings falling under the command of the Naval Air Force Reserve; the Naval Air Warfare Center Aircraft or Weapons divisions; U.S. Strategic Command; Patrol and Reconnaissance Group; or the Naval Air Training Command fulfilling various functions.

 There are three U.S Navy Reserve Wings under the command of the Commander, Naval Air Force Reserve.
 Tactical Support Wing provides 100% of the Navy's dedicated "Aggressor" squadrons (Note: Aggressor services for the Navy Fighter Weapons School (TOPGUN) are provided by the school's F/A-18E and F and F-16A and B aircraft flown by TOPGUN aggressor pilots not by the VFC squadrons) and it provides one Expeditionary Electronic Attack (VAQ) squadron.
 Fleet Logistics Support Wing provides 100% of the Navy's "Navy Unique Fleet Essential Airlift" (NUFEA) aircraft providing worldwide logistics support to operating forces.
 Maritime Support Wing maintains two Patrol (VP) squadrons and one expeditionary Helicopter Maritime Strike (HSM) squadron for tasking as required.